DataBiosphere/data-portal/content-v2/analyze/portals/analysis-portals/granatum-x.md

 To assist functional analysis, GranatumX provides a core list of methods for dimension reduction, visualization (including PCA, t-SNE, and UMAP), clustering, differential expression, marker gene identification, Gene Set Enrichment Analysis, network analysis and pseudo-time construction.
 Versioning for each of these Gboxes has been implemented so that users can use a specific tested version of a Gbox.
 Developers on the other hand can work on newer versions separately before the official upgrade.
 Gboxes can be stored on DockerHub for public use which maintains its own versioning system <https://hub.docker.com/u/granatumx>.

+For advanced devlopers interesting in writing/contributing their own Gbox plug-ins, please click the link at the bottom of this webpage: http://garmiregroup.org/granatumx/app/.
+You can also sign up GranatumX developer's Slack group: https://granatumx-developer.slack.com/ for quick responses, rather than waiting for email reply from the contact email: lana.garmire.group@gmail.com

 ## Input Files
 The input files of GranatumX include expression matrices and optional sample metadata tables, acceptable in a variety of formats such as CSV, TSV, or Excel format.
 GranatumX even accepts zip files and gz files (GNU zip), and the user can choose that format for large expression matrices.
 Expression matrices are raw read counts for all genes (rows) in all cells (columns).